filecoin-project/lotus-docs/content/en/lotus/configure/clusters.md

 ```
 4. Restart all daemon and miner instances, stop the lotus-miner first followed by the three nodes.
 5. Start all three nodes followed by the lotus-miner.
-6. You are now running raft concensus through node clustering.
+6. You are now running raft consensus through node clustering.
 7. You can check that the cluster is successfully running and determine the current node leader by running `./lotus-shed rpc RaftLeader`.

 ### Cluster config options